Skip to main content

 “Thank you, thank you!”
 He said, folding his hands, and making everyone laugh.

 “And by then, he would probably choose his own bride and save us all some work!”
-Bondita added, sitting down beside Ashapurna who agreed with a nod.
+Bondita added, sitting down beside Ashapurna, who agreed with a nod.

 “And then he will forget his poor Boudis,” Ashapurna added as Batuk shook his head at both of them in disbelief and stomped off.

 “Look who is here, Asha Bouma?”
 Binoy stood at the threshold of the Thakur Dalan smiling as the laughter died down.
 The ladies pulled their ghomta closer as Ashapurna frowned at her parents at the threshold.
 Did they have the audacity to come by, uninvited?
-Somnath had watched them walk in and followed in a hurry while Aniruddha walked out of his study alongside Nikhil, to see the Mukhopadhyays arrive.
+Somnath had watched them walk in and followed in a hurry while Aniruddha walked out of his study alongside Nikhil to see the Mukhopadhyays arrive.
 He frowned a little.

 “Kakima.”
 Bondita smiled, hugging Asha’s mother as she stood up with a frown.
 “I am so happy you came.”

 “Orders?”
-Bondita raised her eyebrows with a smile “If that is what you call a daughter inviting her family home then…” She turned to Ashapurna who still looked a little pale as she teared up.
+Bondita raised her eyebrows with a smile, “If that is what you call a daughter inviting her family home, then…” She turned to Ashapurna, who still looked a little pale as she teared up.
 Bondita rushed to her and smiled.

 “How could you even think I would not bring them over?
 They are your family.
 My family.”
-She hugged Ashapurna teary “Kakima was always there when I needed a motherly figure.”
+She hugged Ashapurna, teary, “Kakima was always there when I needed a motherly figure.”

 “I don’t know how to… are you sure?”
 Ashapurna wiped away her tears.
-“I mean I wouldn’t forgive anyone if I were you.”
-She looked up at Bondita “You don’t have to do it for me.”
+“I mean, I wouldn’t forgive anyone if I were you.”
+She looked up at Bondita, “You don’t have to do it for me.”

 “I didn’t.
 I did it for me.”
-Bondita reassured as Ashapurna walked up to her parents to greet them.
+Bondita was reassured as Ashapurna walked up to her parents to greet them.

 “Boudi?”
 Bondita looked up from the list of things she had ordered for the evening rituals as Somnath stood at the threshold of her old bedroom.
 “Can I come in?”

 “Dada, what is this formality?”
 Bondita narrowed her brows, keeping aside the list “Did you forget how Batuk and I used to hide under your bed when you used to be in school?”
-She smiled “Did we ever ask for your permission?”
+She smiled, “Did we ever ask for your permission?”

 “We are not kids anymore.”
 Somnath shrugged a little awkwardly.

 “But we still are who we have been, to each other.”
-Bondita’s words made him look up at her “And that makes me warn you, this Bhai Phota I am taking a double gift from you and Batuk, I missed Rakhi!”
+Bondita’s words made him look up at her “And that makes me warn you, this Bhai Phota, I am taking a double gift from you and Batuk, I missed Rakhi!”
 She narrowed her eyes “You won’t be spared.”

 “Thank you.”
-Somnath smiled, making her stop “For doing that for Asha.”
+Somnath smiled, making her stop, “For doing that for Asha.”

 “Would you do something for your sister then?”
 Bondita asked as Somnath nodded.

 “Dada?”
 Aniruddha turned at the steps of the Thakur Dalan as Somnath walked up to him.
-The crowd was gathering for the pujo and the dhak played loudly.
+The crowd was gathering for the pujo, and the dhak played loudly.
 Aniruddha was taken aback by the sudden hug his brother gave him.

 “I am sorry I…” Somnath stopped as Aniruddha shook his head.